 After the third week of the term, if a student elects to withdraw from a course, a Course Withdrawal Form (PDF) must be submitted in-person to the Office of the Registrar prior to the course withdrawal deadline.
 A grade of “W” will be assigned and the student remains liable for tuition.
 Current students if applicable should refer to the Student Handbook (PDF) for the special provisions for students in the military.

 Students who wish to voluntary withdrawal completely from a doctoral program must be approved by the approrpiate Executive Officer, forward to the Office of Registrar, and clear by the Office of Financial Aid and International Students (if applicable), as well as the library, the Bursar, and the Business Office.

 Student submits the Transcript Request Form (PDF) to the Office of the Registrar for processing.
 Student who has a Self-Service Banner user account may access the unofficial transcript online.

 The transcript fee is $7.00 USD per transcript with the exception of transcripts that are sent directly to CUNY Colleges which are free of charge.
-The transcript fee is payable by cash in person at the Bursar's Office, personal check, money order, GC student online payment or Journalism student online payment.
+The transcript fee is payable by cash in person at the Bursar's Office, personal check, money order or electronic fund transfer (E-Check) can be submitted on-line.
 Transcript requests are generally processed within 2-4 business days.
 Overnight mailing option is not available at this time.